Americans less fearful than most about retirement savings

-NEW YORK (Reuters) - A global survey has found that most people around the world are worried about their financial health after retirement, but that Americans are the least pessimistic.
+NEW YORK, July 25 (Reuters) - A global survey has found that most people around the world are worried about their financial health after retirement, but that Americans are the least pessimistic.

 Accenture, a global technology and consulting firm, found that about just 16 percent of respondents, are confident that their rate of retirement savings will be enough to cover their post-retirement needs.